Dion Nukunuku

 Dion Nukunuku (born 20 March 1970) is a former member of the New Zealand national softball team, called "The Black Sox".
 He was in the teams that won the world championship in 1996, 2000 and 2004.
 He has continued as a coach in the sport.

 Early life

 Nukunuku spent his childhood in Hawkes Bay and Auckland and was educated at Hastings between 1983 and 1987.
 Dion Nukunuku is the brother of Softball international, Nathan Nukunuku.

 Playing career

 Nukunuku commenced paying senior level softball in 1985.
 From then until 1987 he was in Hawkes Bay and played for the Flaxmere and Taradale club.
 In 1987 he started playing for the Marist and Metro clubs in Auckland and also for the Mt Albert Ramblers.
 He also represented Auckland in national provincial championship winning teams.
-In 1989 Nukunuku was a member of New Zealand team which won the Under 19 championship Prince Edward Island, Canada.
-He played in the position of Second Base in the final against Canada.
+In 1989, Nukunuku was a member of New Zealand team which won the Under-19 championship Prince Edward Island, Canada.
+He played at second base in the final against Canada.

 In 1990, Nukunuku was selected to be a member of the New Zealand Black Sox.
-The highlights of Nukunuku's senior International Career were:
+The highlights of Nukunuku's senior international career were: